 ARTICLE III.
 MEMBERSHIP

-Members shall pay annual dues to this organization.
+Members shall pay annual dues to this organization or pay a lifetime membership.
 Dues paid to State divisions, affiliates, and chapters will not apply toward membership to this organization.
 At least a majority of the members of this organization must be blind.
 All members have the right to vote, serve on committees, speak on the floor, and hold office.

 ARTICLE IV.
 OFFICERS AND THEIR DUTIES

 There shall be elected at the regular business session of this organization, at the annual convention of the National Federation of the Blind, during each even numbered year, a president, a first vice president, a second vice president, a secretary, and a treasurer.
 The terms of these officers shall begin at the close of the business meeting at which they are elected.
 Officers shall be elected by a majority vote of the members who are present and voting.
 There shall be no proxy voting.
 If no nominee receives a majority vote on the first ballot, the name of the person receiving the fewest votes shall be dropped from the list of nominees and a second ballot shall be taken.
 This procedure shall continue until one of the nominees has received a majority vote from the members present and voting.
 The duties of each officer shall be those ordinarily associated with that office.
 The president and the vice presidents must be blind.
 To be elected, an individual must be present.